 As I have been working toward my degree, I have been studying and learning more about Traditional Foods.
 Weston A. Price describes Traditional foods like this:

 Simply put, traditional foods are those in their most natural state, unadulterated and unrefined.
-It is these real, whole, nourishing foods enjoyed for generation upon generation that provide the cells of our bodies with the necessary fats, proteins, vitamins, minerals and phytonutrients needed for vibrant health.
+It is these real, whole, nourishing foods enjoyed for generation upon generation that provide the cells of our bodies with the necessary fats, proteins, vitamins and supplements (find out more on the Omega Boom homepage), minerals and phytonutrients needed for vibrant health.
 This state of well-being is characterized by a quiet and strong digestive system, superior brain function, blissful sleep, sturdy bones, calm mind and an immune function that prevents infection.

 Sounds like Paleo right?
 Well, not exactly.
 In the effect that these are whole, unprocessed foods, then yes.
 But traditional diets include foods that Paleo does not, like grains, diary, and legumes for example.
 The difference is in the preparation.
 Paleo eliminates those food because of their anti-nutrients which can cause inflammation.
 Traditonal societies (our healthy ancestors) included them but used techniques that actually eliminated their anti-nutrient properties.
 Grains and beans were soaked overnight or days with whey or an acid, like vinegar.
 Dairy was always raw.
 It wasn’t pasteurized like it is today, which kills all the enzymes that allows us to successfully digest it.
 These foods also came from good quality sources.
 They weren’t sprayed with chemicals to increase crop yields.
 The cows always ate grass to ensure a healthy animal.